hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     [here](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options)

 * `automatic_restart` - (Optional) Specifies if the instance should be restarted if it was terminated by Compute Engine (not a user).
+This defaults to true.

 The `guest_accelerator` block supports: